 Most MBA programs have a form-based LOR with standardized questions that the recommender has to answer.
 Universities may sometimes seek a LOR in a running LOR format like the Academic LOR format.
 The key difference here is in the content type rather than the font style or word limit.
 A professional LOR will also be divided into four paragraphs of approximately 100 words each.
 Here are some key tips worth noting in this regard:

-1. The first paragraph will offer these details about the recommender- designation, department, organization name, city and capacity of association with the applicant and duration/number of years of this association.
+It will offer these details about the recommender- designation, department, organization name, city and capacity of association with the applicant and duration/number of years of this association.
 The recommender should mention the organizational department and designation of the applicant without fail.
 He/she should talk about the responsibilities and roles of the applicant which impressed him/her.

-2. The second paragraph will have the recommender talking about the professional achievements of the applicant.
+It will have the recommender talking about the professional achievements of the applicant.
 For example, an applicant may have helped in lowering process costs, quantifying things, and also helping achieve any particular company goals.
 The recommender should mention any appreciation from clients received by the applicant in this section along with talking about the skills of the applicant for handling teams and how he/she motivated team members towards success or the achievement of business excellence.
 Leadership skills of the applicant are the core focus of this paragraph.

 Read More: Top 10 countries with best education system

-3. The third paragraph will talk about projects, workshops, seminars, and so on.
+It will talk about projects, workshops, seminars, and so on.
 This will have details of their names and the contribution of the applicant towards the same.
 The recommender should state aspects about these activities and the role of the applicant in various scenarios which impressed him/her considerably.
 The recommender may also offer instances where theoretical concepts were practically applied for the best results by the applicant and which impressed him/her greatly.
 The recommender can give details about any activity linked to business development, research, and academics that the applicant took part in and which the recommender wishes to share with the university’s admission committee.
 The recommender can also talk about the research interests of the applicant in this section and his/her attributes and aptitude for knowledge gathering and research work.

-4. The fourth paragraph will have the recommender talking about extra-curricular or co-curricular activities undertaken by the applicant at the workplace and his/her achievements with the same as well.
+It will have the recommender talking about extra-curricular or co-curricular activities undertaken by the applicant at the workplace and his/her achievements with the same as well.
 The LOR should conclude with the details of the recommender including his/her name, designation, department, organization, and contact information.
 Email is also mandatory in these cases.
 Applicants should note that the LOR should clearly mention their relationships with recommenders.

 Importance of a LOR